valerielim/Google-Dsquared/R Projects/README.md

 * Figure out how to apply other classifiers (esp `MAX_ENT`) to *trinary* data
 * Figure out how to print results of `MAX_ENT` classifier for unlabelled data
 * Learn how to use `set.seed()` on dataframes
-* Figure out Twitter API
+* Figure out Twitter API (R)

+# Python stuff

-* Figure out Reddit API
+* Figure out Reddit API (Python)
+* Facebook API through python `praw` - build supra-general script for json conversion

 # Discard

-1. Find & implement a topic modelling script (if possible)
+1. Find & implement a topic modelling script (if possible - edit: not feasible w limited data)
-1. Shiny dashboards